willofdiamond/BehavioralCloning/writeup.md

 ---
 * Images read by using openCV are read as BGR instead of RGB so they are first converted in to RGB
 * Images are cropped to remove the lower deck of the car, trees and sky from the images.
-* Images are resized to 64x64 to reduce the training complexity on
+* Images are resized to 64x64 to reduce the computation load
 * making the data unbiased by analyzing the histogram of steering data

 Data Augmentation: